Léna Kandissounon: Career

 Coached by Marc Reuzé, at the Haute Bretagne Athlé, in Rennes, Kandissounon splits her time between Paris and Brittany.
 She won the French national under-23 indoor title over 800 metres, in Saint-Brieuc in 2020.
 The following year, she won the national senior title at the 2021 French Indoor Athletics Championships.

 Kandissounon reached the semi-final at the 2023 European Athletics Indoor Championships in Istanbul, Turkey, in March 2023.
 In June 2023, she set a new personal best, and ran sub-two minutes for the 800 metres for the first time, when she achieved a time of 1:59.65 at the 2023 Paris Diamond League event in June 2023.
 The following month, she won the 800 metres at the French Athletics Championships in Albi, in a time of 2:02:00.

 She ran to fourth place in the final of the 800 metres at the 2024 European Athletics Championships in Rome, Italy in June 2024, running a time of 1:59.81.
 She competed in the 800 metres at the 2024 Olympic Games in Paris in August 2024.
 She ran 2:00.97 in her qualifying round and ran in the repechage round but did not qualify for the semi-finals.

-She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, where she finished in third place in her qualified heat and did not progress to the semi-final.
+She was selected for the 2025 European Athletics Indoor Championships in Appeldoorn, where she finished in third place in her qualifying heat and did not progress to the semi-final.

+On 3 February 2026, she met the automatic qualification standard for the 2026 World Indoor Championships with a run of 2:00.84 for the 800 metres at the Golden Gala in Ostrava.
+She was runner-up in the 800 metres to Charlotte Dumas at the 2026 French Indoor Athletics Championships in Aubiere.